Samsung/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

 <a name="orientation"></a>
 ## Orientation sensor

 The orientation sensor combines the 3-axis accelerometer, 3-axis magnetic sensor, and 3-axis gyroscope to determine the orientation (rotation angles) of the device.
-The orientation is the output of a software/hardware-based sensor fusion solution which uses the accelerometer, magnetic sensor, and gyroscope.
+The orientation is the output of a software/hardware-based sensor fusion solution that uses the accelerometer, magnetic sensor, and gyroscope.
 The orientation sensor output is an alternative representation to the rotation vector sensor output used to determine the rotation of the device, and it is calculated in terms of Euler angles:

 - Azimuth
 - Pitch